akbennett/lava-docker/README.md

     ```
 * `-p 8000:80` Opens up a network port to the host network so that the user can access the LAVA UI from a browser on another computer on the network `<host network IP address>:8000`
 * `-p 2022:22` opens up a ssh port 2022 for access from other hosts on the network to the container.
 The host:password is "root" and "password".
 Example:  `ssh root@<ip address of LAVA container host> -p 2022`.
 This is mapped to 2022 for the use case where the host is already running sshd with the default port of 22 to prevent a conflict.
 SSH is not enabled by default, change Dockerfile and enable if needed (avoid security issues).
-* `-h de2384825135`  -- with v2, LAVA needs to know the name of the worker machine.
+* `-h lava-docker`  -- with v2, LAVA needs to know the name of the worker machine to submit jobs to devices on that machine
 * The final parameter is the image ID that the Container will be run.
 In the above example, we use `lavadev` that was defined at build time.
 This dockerfile is also built and stored on [docker hub](https://hub.docker.com/r/akbennett/lava-docker) as `akbennett/lava-docker`.

 ## A quick test